CAT-SAM: Conditional Tuning for Few-Shot Adaptation of Segment Anything Model: Abstract

 \section{Abstract}

-The recent Segment Anything Model (SAM) has demonstrated remarkable zero-shot capability and flexible geometric prompting in general image segmentation.
-However, SAM often struggles when handling various unconventional images, such as aerial, medical, and non-RGB images.
-This paper presents CAT-SAM, a ConditionAl Tuning network that adapts SAM toward various unconventional target tasks with just few-shot target samples.
-CAT-SAM freezes the entire SAM and adapts its mask decoder and image encoder simultaneously with a small number of learnable parameters.
-The core design is a prompt bridge structure that enables decoder-conditioned joint tuning of the heavyweight image encoder and the lightweight mask decoder.
-The bridging maps the prompt token of the mask decoder to the image encoder, fostering synergic adaptation of the encoder and the decoder with mutual benefits.
-We develop two representative tuning strategies for the image encoder which leads to two CAT-SAM variants: one injecting learnable prompt tokens in the input space and the other inserting lightweight adapter networks.
-Extensive experiments over 11 unconventional tasks show that both CAT-SAM variants achieve superior target segmentation performance consistently even under the very challenging one-shot adaptation setup.
-Project page: \url{https://xiaoaoran.github.io/projects/CAT-SAM}
+The Segment Anything Model (SAM) has demonstrated remarkable zero-shot capability and flexible geometric prompting in general image segmentation.
+However, it often struggles in domains that are either sparsely represented or lie outside its training distribution, such as aerial, medical, and non-RGB images.
+Recent efforts have predominantly focused on adapting SAM to these domains using fully supervised methods, which necessitate large amounts of annotated training data and pose practical challenges in data collection.
+This paper presents CAT-SAM, a ConditionAl Tuning network that explores \textit{few-shot} adaptation of SAM toward various challenging downstream domains in a data-efficient manner.
+The core design is a \textit{prompt bridge} structure that enables \textit{decoder-conditioned joint tuning} of the heavyweight image encoder and the lightweight mask decoder.
+The bridging maps the domain-specific features of the mask decoder to the image encoder, fostering synergic adaptation of both components with mutual benefits with few-shot target samples only, ultimately leading to superior segmentation in various downstream tasks.
+We develop two CAT-SAM variants that adopt two tuning strategies for the image encoder: one injecting learnable prompt tokens in the input space and the other inserting lightweight adapter networks.
+Extensive experiments over 11 downstream tasks show that CAT-SAM achieves superior segmentation consistently even under the very challenging one-shot adaptation setup.